samdomeier/Springboard-projects/forex_binary_trading_classification/README.md

 5. [Conclusion and Future Considerations](#conclusion-and-future-considerations)

 ## Overview
 The goal of this project is to try and create a binary classification model for trading foreign exchange currencies.
-The style of trading that this model will be created for is binary trading - essentially executing a trade based on whether or not you think it will go up or down from where it is in that moment.
-This style of trading allows for a fixed win/loss amount (win is roughly 70-80% of original position, loss is full position), where the length of a typical position is anywhere from 1-30 minutes.
+This model was created for a style of trading called binary trading - essentially executing a trade based on whether or not you think price will go up or down from where it is in that moment.
+Binary trading allows for a fixed win/loss amount (win is roughly 70-80% of original position, loss is full position), where the length of a typical position is anywhere from 1-30 minutes.

 ## The data
 For this project, I have created a local database that I used to train my model.
 The data was compiled using different API's and functions that I created to mine specific features.
 The database consists of the following data: